 Name Age Position

-Richard A. Hayne 59 Chairman of the Board of Directors and President
+Richard A. Hayne 60 Chairman of the Board of Directors and President

-John E. Kyees 60 Chief Financial Officer
+John E. Kyees 61 Chief Financial Officer

-Glen A. Bodzy 54 General Counsel and Secretary
+Glen A. Bodzy 5 5 General Counsel and Secretary

-Glen T. Senk 50 Director and Executive Vice President; President, Anthropologie, Inc.
+Glen T. Senk 51 Director and Chief Executive Officer

-Tedford G. Marlow 55 President, Urban Brand, Worldwide
+Tedford G. Marlow 56 President, Urban Brand, Worldwide

-Robert Ross 38 Controller
+Robert Ross 39 Controller

-Freeman M. Zausner 59 Chief Administrative Officer
+Freeman M. Zausner 60 Chief Administrative Officer

+Margaret Hayne 50 President, Free People

-Scott A. Belair (2)(3) 59 Director
+Scott A. Belair (2)(3) 60 Director

-Harry S. Cherken, Jr. (1) 57 Director
+Harry S. Cherken, Jr. (1) 58 Director

-Joel S. Lawson III (2)(3) 59 Director
+Joel S. Lawson III (2)(3) 60 Director

-Robert H. Strouse (1)(2)(3) 58 Director
+Robert H. Strouse (1)(2)(3) 59 Director

-(1) Member of the Nominating Committee.
+- (1) Member of the Nominating Committee.

-(2) Member of the Audit Committee.
+- (2) Member of the Audit Committee.

-(3) Member of the Compensation Committee.
+- (3) Member of the Compensation Committee.

 Mr. Hayne co-founded Urban Outfitters in 1970 and has been Chairman of the Board of Directors and President since its incorporation in 1976.
+Margaret Hayne, President of Free People, is Mr. Hayne's spouse.

 Mr. Kyees joined Urban Outfitters in November 2003.
-He is a 31-year veteran in the retail industry with Chief Financial Officer ("CFO") roles at several retailers.
+He is a 32-year veteran in the retail industry with Chief Financial Officer ("CFO") roles at several retailers.
 Mr. Kyees formerly held the position as CFO and Chief Administrative Officer for bebe stores, Inc., a retail chain headquartered in San Francisco, from March 2002 through November 2003.
 Prior to joining bebe, Mr. Kyees served as CFO for Skinmarket, a startup teenage cosmetic retailer, from March 2000 through March 2002.
 Mr. Kyees was also CFO for HC Holdings from December 1997 through March 2000.
 From May 1997 through December 1997, Mr. Kyees was CFO for Ashley Stewart and from November 1984 through January 1997 Mr. Kyees was CFO for Express, which is a division of The Limited Brands, Inc.